aaronkirkham/wp-timber-view-controller/README.md

 If you're like me and hate writing 2 files to render a twig template for WordPress (e.g. page.php and page.twig) then this library is for you.
 It follows the WordPress Template Hierarchy so you can also create files such as `single-{post_type}.twig`.

 ### How to use
 Using wp-timber-view-controller is easy.

+`composer require aaronkirkham/wp-timber-view-controller`

-Place the following code inside your themes functions.php:
+Then place the following code inside your themes functions.php:

 ```php
 require_once( __DIR__ . '/vendor/autoload.php' );